 - laying the foundations for future study

-In Key Stage 2, children have 45 minutes of discrete language teaching per week and additional follow-up activities, and will learn to develop the four language skills of speaking, listening, reading and writing with the main focus on oracy
+In Key Stage 2, children have 1 hour of discrete language teaching per week and will learn to develop the four language skills of Oracy (speaking, listening) and Literacy (reading and writing).
+The main focus is on Oracy.

 ICT is used in language lessons to motivate pupils, by providing examples of model pronunciation and offering the opportunity to practise new language skills interactively.
 The school strives to use community and other links to expose pupils to native speakers, whenever possible.